Danrancan/Installing-Bitmessage-on-Linux-Tutorials/docs/Debian 10 - KDE  PyBitmessage Install Tutorial.md

 This tutorial will help you properly install [PyBitmessage](https://github.com/Bitmessage/PyBitmessage) with all dependencies on a cleanly installed Debian 10 KDE distribution.
 It requires the use of your terminal application.
 First read the instructions for each step, then copy and paste each command below the instructions into your terminal and press enter.

+To install Bitmessage and all dependencies on a Debian 10 KDE clean install Copy and paste the uncommented (indicated by a line that doesn't start with #) commands into your terminal.

 #### 1-7 "The Long Way"
 #### (Skip to step 8-10 for "The Short Way")